 You’ll probably compare a few estimates before hiring a contractor and you may find there’s a range of difference between them.
 Paint quotes may differ wildly depending upon the quality of work and materials, and the contractor’s experience.
 Get an estimate that is detailed and gives a full description of the work that is going to be done.
-At the risk of sounding cliché, you need to compare apples to apples.

 Carefully executed preparation makes a significant difference in the final outcome.

 The price quoted should reflect the level of attention to detail and the time it takes to do the prep work.
 These are usually the main reasons behind the variation in quotes you receive.
 Steps taken to protect your home and possessions, and to prepare the surfaces are important parts of any job.
 Some projects require a great deal of time to prepare and those hours may even exceed roller-to-wall time.

 Any contractor worth hiring carries liability insurance to protect both their business and your property in the event of a mishap.